TechnitiumSoftware/DnsServer/Apps/WeightedRoundRobinApp/README.md

 # Weighted Round Robin App

-## Summary

-A DNS App for Technitium DNS Server that performs weighted selection when returning multiple answers.
+A DNS App for Technitium DNS Server that performs weighted selection of answers from APP record data.

+## Overview

+- **APP-record driven** – no root-level `dnsApp.config`
+- **Weighted selection** – answers are chosen according to weights in the APP record payload
+- **Per-zone flexibility** – different zones can define different weighted sets

 ## Integration / extension points

 - Implements: `IDnsApplication`, `IDnsAppRecordRequestHandler`
-- Runs as: an APP-record request handler (answers are provided from the APP record context).
+- Runs as an APP-record request handler.

 ## Configuration

-This app is **APP-record driven**.

-- `dnsApp.config` is not used by this app.
+`dnsApp.config` is not used by this app.
-- Configuration is provided via **APP record data** (JSON) in a zone.

-### APP record JSON
+The app reads weighted answer data from the APP record JSON for the target name.

-Refer to the APP record editor/template in the Technitium DNS Server UI for the exact JSON schema expected by this app.

 ## Runtime behavior

-- The app uses weighted selection to choose which answer to return from multiple options.
+1. The app reads weighted entries from the APP record payload.
-- Higher-weighted entries are selected more frequently than lower-weighted entries.
+2. It selects an answer based on the configured weights.
+3. It returns the chosen A/AAAA/CNAME-style record data as an authoritative response.

 ## Risks / operational notes

-- Uneven distribution can result if weights or data are misconfigured.
+- Misconfigured weights can skew traffic distribution.
-- DNS caching can cause answers to "stick" depending on client TTL handling.
+- DNS caching affects perceived distribution; TTL matters.
-- Debugging weighted distribution is difficult; test distribution patterns before production deployment.
+- Keep weighted sets small and intentional.

+## Troubleshooting

+- Confirm the APP record contains valid JSON.
+- Confirm the weighted entries contain the expected addresses/targets.